Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Introduction

 For a monomial algebra $kQ/I$, the ideal $I$ has a minimal generating set $Z$ given by paths in $Q$, which is one of ingredients in Strametz's construction.
-For arbitrary quiver algebra $kQ/I$, we use the Gr\"{o}bner basis of $I$ to replace the above set $Z$.
+For an arbitrary quiver algebra $kQ/I$, we use the Gr\"{o}bner basis of $I$ to replace the above set $Z$.
 In order to generalize Strametz's construction, we use the two-sided Anick resolution (which is for an arbitrary quiver algebra) to replace Bardzell's minimal two-sided projective resolution (which is only for a monomial algebra).
-Similar to Strametz \cite{Strametz}, we also describe the Lie algebra structure on the first Hochschild cohomology group.
-We implement all these ideas in Section 3.
-It should be noted that, Artenstein, Lanzilotta and Solotar \cite{ALS} recently studied the Hochschild cohomology of toupie algebras and the cochain complex obtained in \cite[Section 3]{ALS} to compute $\mathrm{HH}^1$ for toupie algebras coincides with the cochain complex in our Proposition \ref{gen-parallel paths}.
+Similar to Strametz's method in \cite{Strametz}, we give a method to compute the zeroth and the first Hochschild cohomology groups by using parallel paths. \begin{proposition} {\rm(see Proposition \ref{gen-parallel paths})} Let ${A}=kQ/I$ be a quiver algebra such that $I$ has a finite reduced Gr{\"o}bner basis $\mathcal{G}$.
+Then the zeroth and the first Hochschild cohomology groups of $A$ can be computed by the following complex